 Acetoclastic Methanogenesis

-Some methanogens can also produce methane through the conversion of acetate, a common metabolic product of organic matter decomposition.
-This is especially significant in the digestion of cow dung, where acetate serves as an essential substrate.
+Some methanogens can also produce methane by conversion of acetate, a short chain fatty acid and metabolic product of organic decomposition.
+In microbial digestion of cow dung acetate is an essential substrate.

 Methanogens are ubiquitous in nature and are found in diverse habitats, including: